Download and print a donation form if you would rather not donate online.

 YMCA programs and services are made available to all people in the communities it serves.
 Therefore, no one is turned away because of their inability to pay.
 Financial assistance is available for both membership and program services.
-The YMCA also subsidizes worthwhile youth programs that meet community needs such as youth sports, child care, teen enrichment programs and preschool swim lessons.
+The YMCA also subsidizes worthwhile youth programs that meet community needs such as youth sports, youth swim lessons and school age child care.

-Funds to pay for worthwhile YMCA programs and services come from several sources, included donations from the community.
+Your financial gift will help to strengthen the Quincy area by helping individuals and families through programs and services that support youth development, healthy living and social responsibility.
+Funds to pay for worthwhile YMCA programs and services come from several sources, including donations from the community.
 There are several ways for individuals or businesses to help support the work of the YMCA.

 In the spring of each year, numerous YMCA volunteers solicit donations from individuals and businesses in the local area.
-These contributions allow the YMCA to provide financial assistance and subsidize community programs offered to all age groups.
+These contributions allow the YMCA to provide financial assistance for kids and families and subsidize youth development programs.

-Monetary donations for the Strong Kids Campaign are not limited to the campaign period in the spring of the year, but may be made at any time.
+Monetary donations for the Annual Campaign are not limited to the campaign period in the spring of the year, but may be made at any time.
 If you are approached by a volunteer during the campaign period, please give generously.

 Like many other non-profits, the Quincy Family YMCA has operational and facility needs that are outside the scope of the normal budgetary abilities.
 There are items of every price range on our Wish List.
-It could be anything from new computer equipment or programs, building supplies, a new treadmill, toys for our youth programs, replacement fitness balls, field goalposts, or flooring for the Wee Care facility.
-For anyone interested in making a donation that is reflected in a more material way, our Wish List is a wonderful way to support the Quincy Family YMCA.
+It could be anything from new computer equipment or programs, building supplies, a new treadmill, toys for our youth programs, replacement fitness balls, or field goalposts.
+For anyone interested in making a physical donation of a needed item, please contact the Development Director.

 Honoring a loved one through a donation to the Quincy Family YMCA is another option.
 The YMCA has touched the lives of so many people in the community and it hard to find anyone that doesn't have their own “YMCA story”.
 Why not keep those memories alive through a lasting memorial to the YMCA?
 Whether monetary or with a physical donation of a needed item, a memorial to the YMCA is a lasting way to honor a member of the “Y” family, as well as a member of your own.

-Donations to the Thanksgiving Fund may be made in a variety of ways, including cash, stock and bonds, real estate, life insurance benefits, and even closely-held business interests .
+Donations to the Thanksgiving Fund may be made in a variety of ways, including cash, stock and bonds, real estate, life insurance benefits, or gifts of grain.
 Many of these methods allow the donor to qualify for maximum allowable income tax deductions or may be considered as a charitable contribution, thereby avoiding capital gains taxes on the appreciation.

 Sometimes the hardest thing to give is one's time.
 The Quincy Family YMCA has many opportunities for volunteerism.
 We are always looking for coaches, campaigners, office staff and committee members.
 For more information, look at our Volunteer section.

-To speak with someone about any of the above methods of giving, please contact Amy Earnest at (217) 222-9622.
+To speak with someone about any of the above methods of giving, please contact Amy Adair at (217) 222-9622.